FAQ and Troubleshooting

 One or more of the headset displays are off or they show a corrupted image.

 Wait until the headset restarts and check that the displays show the correct image.

 2. If that doesn’t work, unplug the Link Box power cable and restart your computer.

 After your computer has restarted, re-connect the Link Box power cable.
 The headset will restart.

 Check that the displays show the correct image now.

 The screen flickers, or the image does not update smoothly on the headset displays.

 The border between the focus and the peripheral areas doesn’t look smooth.

-This can happen if your headset is not positioned optimally on your face, or the lens distance has not been adjusted to correctly match your eyes.
+This problem can also occur if the headset is not correctly positioned on your head, or if the lens distance has not been adjusted to correctly match your eyes.